duscraft/tanzia/README.md

 Go 1.2x or later

-Redis (can run in docker with `docker run --name tantieme-redis -p 6379:6379 -d redis`)
+Redis (can run in docker with `docker run --name tanzia-redis -p 6379:6379 -d redis`)

 ## Usage

 For development run `go run .`

-For production run `go build . && ./tantieme`
+For production run `go build . && ./tanzia`